Quantum field theoretical structure of electrical conductivity of cold and dense fermionic matter in the presence of a magnetic field: NUMERICAL RESULTS AND DISCUSSIONS

 \section{NUMERICAL RESULTS AND DISCUSSIONS}

 Lets us start our result section first by simple graphical representation of maximum value of Landau level $l_\text{max}$ as a function of $eB$ and $\mu$ in Fig.~\ref{fig.lmax}(a) and (b), which will be very useful to understand our latter results.
-We have plotted integers values of $l_{max}= \left\lfloor \frac{\mu^2-m^2}{2eB} \right\rfloor$ vs $eB$ and $\mu$ in Fig.~\ref{fig.lmax}(a) and (b) for massless Fermionic matter at different values of $\mu$ and $eB$ respectively.
+We have plotted integers values of $l_\text{max}= \left\lfloor \frac{\mu^2-m^2}{2eB} \right\rfloor$ vs $eB$ and $\mu$ in Fig.~\ref{fig.lmax}(a) and (b) for massless fermionic matter at different values of $\mu$ and $eB$ respectively.
 Here one can see a rough transition from continuous to quantized pattern as we increase $eB$ and decrease $\mu$.
 It may be considered as a visual transition from classical zone with low $eB$ and/or high $\mu$ to quantum zone with high $eB$ and/or low $\mu$.

 Next, our aim to go for numerical discussions of field theoretical expressions of conductivity components, given in Eqs.~\eqref{eq.sigma.pll.3} and \eqref{eq.sigma.perp.3}.
 To understand the field theoretical contribution in these expressions, let us have a quick recapitulation of the classical and quantum mechanical expressions of conductivity in magnetic field from Ref.~\cite{Dey:2021fbo}.
-In the presence of magnetic field, the electrical conductivity obtained from RTA formalism $\sigma_{\parallel,\perp}$ is given by
+In the presence of magnetic field, the electrical conductivity at zero temperature and finite $\mu$ is obtained from RTA formalism $\sigma_{\parallel,\perp}$ as~\cite{Dey:2021fbo}